hagenw/sphinxcontrib-katex/doc/examples.rst

-The ``pmatrix*`` environment is not available, but you can use the ``array`` environment for more complex matrics:
+The ``pmatrix*`` environment is not available, but you can use the ``array`` environment for more complex matrices:

 .. code-block:: rst